AthensLab/Ethereum-Companion/index.md

-## Welcome to the AthensLab Blockchain Developer Companion
+## Welcome to the AthensLab Ethereum Developer Companion

 This website has been developed as a companion to the Consensys Blockchain Developer Bootcamp and is designed as a series of structured links and content, that when followed over four months, will provide you with the basic knowledge to develop decentralised applications.